cZAlpha/Plasmainterferometry/README.md

 **Step 1:** Put your image of gas/plasma fringes into a photo editor of your choice and trace the fringe lines with lines of your own in a separate layer.
 Ensure that these lines are no more than 10px thick and only follow the inner portion of each fringe, you do not need to literally outline each fringe as that will not work with this program.

 **Step 2:** Extract the lines you drew from the original image.
 Place those lines into another image whose background is white and ensure the lines themselves are black.
 Save this image as a 256 bit BMP or another BMP filetype that is solely greyscale.
 Keep in mind that all grey pixel will be deleted, only white and black pixels will remain after my program processes your image.
+Save this image onto your computer.

-**Step 3:** Place this image inside of the project directory, go into the main.py file and replace the filepath with the name of the plasma and/or gas fringe image that you would like to process.
-There is no need to make a background fringe image from the original, as my program will automatically do that for you.
+**Step 3:** Run main.py, and locate the aforementioned processed fringe image through the UI, and then specify what types of analysis graphs you would like to display.

-**Step 4:** Depending on the type of interpolation you choose to employ, you will have to wait between 30 seconds and 5 mintues for the program to finish processing (Python is very slow).
+**Step 4:** Depending on the type of interpolation you choose to employ (or is automatically employed), you will have to wait between 30 seconds and 5 mintues for the program to finish processing (Python is very slow).

 **Step 5:** Enjoy the results.